damien-masse/codac/doc/manual/manual/contractors/geometric/ctcdist.rst

 The :math:`\mathcal{C}_{\textrm{dist}}` applies on 5d boxes but we are only interested in paving the :math:`(x_1,x_2)` space, so we will project the distance contractors associated with each landmark on :math:`(x_1,x_2)` using :math:`\mathcal{C}_{\textrm{proj}}`.
 The projection is restricted to the measurements and the position of the landmarks.

-Finally, we pave the intersection of each projected contractor.

 .. tabs::

   .. group-tab:: Python